IMPORTANT INFORMATION REGARDING YOUR MLOA:

 - Students will have access to Academic LiveCare, a telehealth platform that will allow you to attend behavioral and physical health appointments on a smartphone, computer, or another mobile device, free of charge, for support during an MLOA.
 If you choose to use Academic LiveCare for ongoing therapy, it is important that you confirm with your provider before starting treatment that they are willing to complete the documentation required to return to school.

-- If you have questions that come up during your leave, reach out to the Office of Student Care Coordination for support.
+- If you have questions that come up during your leave, reach out to the Student Care Coordination for support.

 - Should you wish to extend your MLOA, reach out to your Academic Dean’s Office to request an extension.